CrunchyData/doc-content-guide/content/14-further-reading/_index.md

 # Further Reading

 This guide is based on the work done by Mailchimp on their [style guide](https://styleguide.mailchimp.com/).
-(Here's the style guide [repository on GitHub](https://github.com/mailchimp/style-guide).)
+(Here's the Mailchimp style guide [repository on GitHub](https://github.com/mailchimp/style-guide).)

 We also love these style guides: